lusiliang93/16623-facial-landmark/README.md

   [5] “Constrained Local Neural Fields for robust facial landmark detection in the wild” Tadas Baltrušaitis, Peter Robinson, and Louis-Philippe Morency. in IEEE Int.
 Conference on Computer Vision Workshops, 300 Faces in-the-Wild Challenge, 2013.

   [6] https://github.com/luoyetx/deep-landmark

+  [7] Kazemi, Vahid, and Josephine Sullivan.
+"One millisecond face alignment with an ensemble of regression trees."
+In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition, pp. 1867-1874.
+2014.